An Inclusive, Interdisciplinary Approach to Spirituality Without Dogma or Religion

 Alchemical Dialogues - from Lead to Gold

 Alchemical Dialogues are live and unscripted conversations recorded on Zoom brought to you by the great folks of Amber Light International.
 We choose topics from our current social and cultural climate, with an emphasis on humanism and spirituality.
+In a cross-collaboration with both Lisa Carley's new podcast The Labyrinth, and Joel Lesses' Unraveling Religion podcast, we have begun posting 'Selected, Best of The Labyrinth' and 'Selected, Best of Unraveling Religion' episodes on Alchemical Dialogues.
+We continue to promote conversations that evolve our understanding of the vital topics of spirituality, the humanities, psychology, and The Arts and deepen community through this mutual support.
+Please check these out!
 If you would like to participate in our podcast, please contact us using this form.

 When the edited audio podcasts are released, announcements and links are sent out to our general mailing list, and posted on our Facebook and Instagram pages.
 You can subscribe to Alchemical Dialogues on iTunes, Spotify, Stitcher, Google Play, or search for us in your favorite podcast app.